Santosh18-prog/VSDSQUADRON_RTL2GDS/README.md

 <details>
 <summary><strong>Phase 2 — Toolchain Understanding (Devcontainer Deep Dive) </strong></summary>

-## PHASE 2 — Toolchain Understanding
+## Objective

-In this phase, the goal is to understand how the ORFS devcontainer installs and manages the RTL-to-GDS toolchain.
+The objective of this phase is to understand how the ORFS devcontainer installs and manages the RTL-to-GDS toolchain.
 The files studied in this phase are:

 - `.devcontainer/Dockerfile`